amabdallah/WaM-DaM/README.md

 #### Who can use WaM-DaM?
 You can use WaM-DaM if:
-1. You are using systems data (nodes and links).
-WaM-DaM supports networks, scenarios.
+1. Your data are for nodes (points) and/or links (connections between nodes).
-2. You have different data types like these: binary, numeric parameters, seasonal, parameters, file based, rules, time series, and multi-column arrays.
+2. You have one or more data types such as binary, numeric parameters, seasonal, parameters, file-based, rules, time series, or multi-column arrays.
 3. You want to share and publish your data.
 WaM-DaM supports important metadata like sources, methods, and units to help others correctly interpret the meanings of your data.Check out the [scope](https://github.com/amabdallah/WaM-DaM/blob/master/docs/Scope.md) of WaM-DaM data.

 #### Getting Started with WaM-DaM